nuttaPEAR/natsit/index.md

 Enthusiastic graduate student with a Master’s degree in Transport and Geoinformation Technology from Stockholm, Sweden, and proven success in utilising transport data analytics to assess the impact of disruptions on passenger travel patterns.
 Demonstrates strong problem-solving abilities and experience in strategic planning and client relationship management.

 I am interested in transport and urban planning, such as leveraging data analysis and creative ideas to assist planners in decision-making processes to improve urban mobility and land use.
-My motivation is to promote sustainable and safe cities with efficient transport systems.
+My motivation is to promote sustainable and safe cities with efficient transport systems and infrastructure.

 {% include_relative _includes/education.md %}